tidyverse/dtplyr/tests/testthat/_snaps/step-group.md

     Condition
       Warning:
-      The `add` argument of `group_by()` is deprecated as of dplyr 1.0.0.
-      Please use the `.add` argument instead.
+      The `add` argument of `group_by()` is deprecated as of dplyr 1.0.0. i Please use the `.add` argument instead.